 Well-drafted orders tend to reduce the need for enforcement actions, because everyone governed by the order understands their obligations.
 But even the most clearly-worded order will not prevent a party from violating it if they are determined to violate the court’s orders.

 If your co-parent is not following your court order, document every violation and every effort you make to get them to comply.
-If your co-parent continues violating the order despite your requests, you may need to ask for the police to help enforce the order.
+If your co-parent continues violating the order despite your requests, you may need to ask the police to help enforce the order.
 It is wise to keep a copy of your child custody order with you so that law enforcement can see that you have a right to your child on a certain date and time.

 Because a custody, visitation, or support order may be in effect for years, it’s common for an existing order to no longer meet a family’s changing circumstances.
 Recognizing this, courts in California are willing to modify orders when necessary.
 However, stability and predictability are also important for families.
-To balance the needs for consistency and flexibility, courts generally modify orders only when there is a significant change in circumstances.
+To balance the need for consistency and flexibility, courts generally modify orders only when there is a significant change in circumstances.

 You and your ex-spouse or co-parent can choose to agree to a written modification of your order.
 If you do, the court will typically sign off on the agreement, making it a new order.
 Do not rely on informal agreements (even informal written agreements) to modify orders with your co-parent.
-If you are struggling to reach agreement, a neutral mediator, or negotiating with the help of your attorneys, may help you resolve any disputes.
+If you are struggling to reach an agreement, a neutral mediator, or negotiating with the help of your attorneys, may help you resolve any disputes.

 If one of you wants to change an order but the other doesn’t, the one seeking a change will need to file a motion asking the court to modify the order.
 They will have to persuade the court that there has been a substantial change of circumstances that justifies the modification.
 If the order is one that affects children, like an order regarding child custody or visitation, the person who wants the change will need to convince the court that the modification would be in the best interest of the children.